Young Toddler “Seeds” 🌱

 Physical—Walking steadily, working on balance, develops control of wrists and fingers, becomes more independent as skills develop.

-Mental—Thinks aloud through talking to self and names things, learns by experimental learning and trial and error, understanding cause and effect, finding alternate solutions, develops short term memory, attention span is lengthening.
+Mental—Thinks aloud through talking to self and names things, learns by experimental learning and trial and error, understanding cause and effect, finding alternate solutions, develops short term memory, attention span is lengthening, saying name.

-Social—Independent play is common at this age, begin playing with peers, sharing, participation in activities, understands simple directions, making transitions.
+Social—Independent play is common at this age, begin playing with peers, sharing, participation in activities, understands simple directions, making transitions, following rules.

 Emotional—Becoming curious and enjoys attention, clings to familiar adults, may show anxiety around strangers, may react to stress with emotional outbursts, developing self-control.